seescience/sees_facilities/doc/APS/13IDE_XRM.rst

-For analysis of radioactive samples, or any samples where uranium (at any concentration or isotope) is a main element of interest, containment of potential radiation from the sample will need to be considerd.
+For analysis of radioactive samples, or any samples where uranium (at any concentration or isotope) is a main element of interest, containment of potential radiation from the sample will need to be considered.
 This often means using a few separate layers of Kapton between the sample and the outside world.
 To be clear, while APS Health Physics group does recognize that there are non-hazardous levels of uranium, and some samples need no containment, they are